kripod/react-hooks/README.md

   - [`useEventListener`](#useeventlistener)
   - [`useInterval`](#useinterval)

+> 🚀 _High frequency events should be handled by a [debounced or throttled](https://css-tricks.com/debouncing-throttling-explained-examples/) method to avoid layout thrashing._

+---

 ### `useDeviceMotion`

 Tracks acceleration and rotation rate of the device.
 Defaults to an instance of [`DeviceMotionEventInit`](https://w3c.github.io/deviceorientation/#dictdef-devicemotioneventinit).